-- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - Strengthening resilience to natural hazards and climate change - Ensuring conflict prevention - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in:
+- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - Achieving gender equality - Promoting economic investment and quality tourism - · Strengthening capacity-building, innovation and local entrepreneurship - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - .
+Contributing to inclusion and equality - Enhancing the quality of life and well-being - · Respecting, protecting and promoting human rights - · Respecting, consulting and involving indigenous peoples and local communities - Ensuring growth, employment, income and livelihoods - .
+Ensuring conflict prevention - Protecting heritage during conflict - Promoting conflict resolution - Contributing to post-conflict recovery